makandra/geordi/README.md

 ### geordi firefox COMMAND

-Run a command with firefox for selenium set up (alias: chrome).
+Run a command with VNC set up (and the test firefox, if present).

 Example: `geordi firefox b cucumber` or `geordi firefox --setup 24.0`